bbauska/UC-Davis-JS-Basics/readme.md

 <p>But generally we don&apos;t want to have to put in a number here.
 What&apos;s
 better is to keep this more general.
-If I do colors.length, that&apos;s also a four, **colors.length** is four.
+If I do colors.length, that&apos;s also a four, <b>colors.length</b> is four.
 Now I could add more colors into my array, and this code will still run.
 No matter how many colors I have in my array.
 I could add in here orange and purple into the array.
 This will continue to work because now the length of my array is six.
 I